Existence for Stable Rotating Star-Planet Systems: Existence of Constrained Minimizers of on

-\begin{remark} Another type of bootstrap, commonly used in fluid dynamics and general relativity, refers to bootstrapping with respect to time.
-This differs from the regularity bootstrap discussed in our paper. \end{remark} We modify the arguments in \cite[Section 6]{AB71} and apply again bootstrap method to show that there is a $\widetilde{R}$ such that the ``double constrained'' (``DC'' in short) minimizer $\rho_{R}$ remains in $W_{m, \widetilde{R}}$ for all $R \geq \widetilde{R}$.
+\begin{remark} Since we consider potential and density alternatively, we call such method the \textit{bootstrap method}.
+However, another type of bootstrap method, commonly used in fluid dynamics and general relativity, refers to bootstrapping with respect to time.
+It differs from the regularity bootstrap discussed in this paper. \end{remark} We modify the arguments in \cite[Section 6]{AB71} and apply again bootstrap method to show that there is a $\widetilde{R}$ such that the ``double constrained'' (``DC'' in short) minimizer $\rho_{R}$ remains in $W_{m, \widetilde{R}}$ for all $R \geq \widetilde{R}$.
 Then we argue that $\rho_{R}$ minimizes $E_J(\rho)$ on $W_{m}$ to prove the existence of the constrained minimizers.

 \begin{lemma}[Uniform Bound of DC Minimizers in $L^{\frac{4}{3}}$ Space] There is a constant $k_{0}$ such that $\left\|\rho_{R}\right\|_{L^{\frac{4}{3}}} \leq k_{0}$, all $R \geq R_{0}=\frac{384}{\pi \eta^{3}}$. \end{lemma}